sigrudds1/godot-mariadb/README.md

 # godot-mariadb
 A Godot engine module for MariaDB that is a MIT licensed connector separate from the Maria/MySQL GPL connectors and will compile on Windows, Linux, probably Mac.

+**Please make note**
+Although this will compile on Windows, it is suggested to use on a Linux server, VM's are easy to install, plus you get advantages of packet manipulation in order to simulate packet loss and latency; Windows 10/11 are not designed to be servers, expecialy Home versions and there have been reports of this module not working properly on them.

 Originally created for Godot 3.4 and currently works on 3.5.1 and 4.0.3, you will need to checkout the relevant release or branch.